populationgenetics/exercises/Population_structure/ExerciseFst2022.md

 Here we use the [Weir and Cockerham *F<sub>ST</sub>* calculator from 1984](https://onlinelibrary.wiley.com/doi/pdfdirect/10.1111/j.1558-5646.1984.tb05657.x) to calculate *F<sub>ST</sub>* on the chimpanzees.
-Again, the theory behind it and the estimator itself are not directly part of the course, but if you are interested you can see the formula that is implemented in the following R function in either the Weir and Cockerham 1984 article, or in equation 6 from the Bhatia 2011 article linked above.
+Again, the theory behind it and the estimator itself are not directly part of the course, but if you are interested you can find the formula that is implemented in the following R function in either the Weir and Cockerham 1984 article, or in equation 6 from the Bhatia 2011 article linked above.

 Open R and copy/paste the following function: